CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Related work

 \subsection{Text-to-Image Generation}

-Text-to-image generation has attracted significant attention in the multimodal field, to generate high-definition images corresponding to given textual descriptions.
-Early research was focused primarily on GANs\cite{reed2016generative,reed2016learning,zhang2017stackgan}, with text-conditional GANs emerging as the pioneering end-to-end differential architectures from character to pixel level.
-For instance, Reed et al. introduced the generative adversarial what-where network, capable of generating 128×128 pixel images.
-Additionally, Reed et al. developed StackGAN, employing stacked generators to produce clear 256 × 256 pixel remote sensing images.
-However, these models encounter two main challenges: training instability and limited generalization to open-domain scenes.
-In addition to GAN-based methods, recent studies have transitioned towards autoregressive models or diffusion models, such as DALL-E\cite{ramesh2022hierarchical}.
-Yong et al. \cite{Xu_2023} utilized modern Hopfield layers\cite{demircigil2017model,schafl2022hopular} for hierarchical prototype learning\cite{liu2001evaluation} in text and image embeddings, to extract the most representative prototypes and implement a coarse-to-fine learning strategy, thereby enhancing the realism of generated remote sensing images.
+Text-to-image generation that generates high-definition images corresponding to given textual descriptions has attracted significant attention in the multimodal field.
+Early research is primarily focused on GANs \cite{reed2016generative,reed2016learning,zhang2017stackgan}, with text-conditional GANs emerging as pioneering end-to-end differential architectures from character to pixel level.
+For example, Reed et al. \cite{reed2016learning} introduced the generative adversarial network, capable of generating 128$\times$ 128-pixel images.
+Additionally, Zhang et al. \cite{zhang2017stackgan} developed StackGAN, employing stacked generators to produce clear 256$\times$256 pixel RS images.
+However, these models face two main challenges: training instability and limited generalization to open-domain scenes.

+In addition to GAN-based methods, recent studies have shifted toward autoregressive models for text-to-image generation, using web-scale image-text pairs, such as DALL-E \cite{ramesh2022hierarchical}.
+These models demonstrate robust generative capabilities, particularly in zero-shot settings for open-domain scenes, starkly contrasting the small-scale data focus of GAN-based approaches.
+OpenAI's DALL-E, leveraging large transformer models and extensive training data, effectively maps language concepts to the pixel level, generating high-quality 256$\times$256 images.
+Furthermore, Yong et al. employed modern Hopfield layers \cite{demircigil2017model,schafl2022hopular} for hierarchical prototype learning \cite{liu2001evaluation} in text and image embeddings, aiming to extract the most representative prototypes and implement a coarse-to-fine learning strategy.
+These prototypes are then used to encapsulate more complex semantics in text-to-image tasks, enhancing the realism of generated RS images.